moogacs/docs.buf.build/docs/lint/rules.md

 ## Adding or requesting new rules

 If you'd like a new rule added, please [contact us](../contact.md) to discuss it.
 We'll add rules if we think they're maintainable and could have widespread value.
-Most rules can be very easily added, and although [Buf is OSS](https://github.com/bufbuild/buf), it's usually more efficient for us to add it ourselves.
+Most rules can be easily added, and although [Buf is OSS](https://github.com/bufbuild/buf), it's usually more efficient for us to add it ourselves.